 “You don’t have the nudge from your employer, so you have to create the habit yourself,” says Ryan Huard, a Certified Financial Planner and president of Huard Financial Group.
 “Habit No. 1 is just contributing regularly to some kind of freelance retirement account.”

-And remember that you have until April 15 of next year to make contributions to an IRA, so you can always contribute more after you’ve figured out your annual income.
+And remember that you have until July 15, 2020 to make contributions to an IRA for the 2019 tax year, and April 15 of next year to make contributions to an IRA for the current tax year, so you can always contribute more after you’ve figured out your annual income.

 Don’t Abandon Your Old 401(k)s